 “We have built our kilns in our garden, near the bamboo thicket, and when the sun goes down we wait for the evening to arrive.
 That is the perfect moment to remove our bright red heat works from the kiln and to see the thick cloud of smoke covering the garden like a mantle of fog.
 In the silence of the night, our expectations are always fullfilled by all those small setbacks that make each piece unique.
 Raku means finding great pleasure in those moments because they contain the core of this ritual.
 I strongly feel that beauty often lies in the freedom of being able to surprise myself with the unexpected.”

-You can discover more about their work, the ancient processes involved and the influences of Japanese aesthetics through the collaborations page.
+You can discover more about their work and the ancient processes involved through the collaborations page.